The ideal intersection property for essential groupoid C*-algebras: Introduction

 This is not only of aesthetic value, but is the basis for transferring simplicity results to related operator algebras, as happened for example with Hecke \Cstar-algebras in \cite{caspersklisselarsen19,klisse2021-simplicity} and in Phillips' work on $\rL^p$-simplicity \cite{phillips19}.

 Very recently, the correct analogue of Powers averaging for crossed product \Cstar-algebras associated with group actions on compact spaces was developed in \cite{amrutamursu2021}, using the concept of a generalised probability measure.
 We introduce a suitable notion of generalised probability measure along with a suitable variant of the Powers averaging property for {\'e}tale groupoids in Section~\ref{sec:powers-averaging}.
 We then obtain a corresponding characterisation of simple essential \Cstar-algebras generalising the results in \cite{amrutamursu2021}, as well as the results about relative versions of Powers averaging property in \cite{amrutamkalantar2020,amrutam2018,ursu2021-relative-simplicity}.
-The following formulation of our result encapsulates relative versions of Powers averaging property in terms of \Cstar-irreducible inclusions with respect to sufficiently large \Cstar-subalgebras of the essential groupoid \Cstar-algebra.